 Don’t rush to invest.
 Build up a savings account that has at least six months worth of living expenses in it.
-This is not optional — establishing a savings account is one of the most important things you can do when starting over, and it shouldn't be treated as optional.
+Establishing a savings account is one of the most important things you can do when starting over, and it shouldn't be treated as optional.
 Skip the extras, and instead find joy in watching that account balance grow.

 Use Your Employer Match

 Consider a Roth IRA

 One type of account that can double as a retirement account and an emergency fund is a Roth IRA.
-Unlike retirement accounts such as a 401(k), you can always withdraw your original contributions from a Roth without taxes or penalty.
+Unlike retirement accounts such as a 401(k), you can always withdraw your original contributions from a Roth IRA without taxes or a penalty.
 Funds you leave in the Roth IRA grow tax-free, but withdrawing your earnings (not contributions) can result in taxes owed and a 10% penalty on the withdrawn amount.
-If you are using your Roth as an emergency fund, inside your Roth put at least six months of living expenses into safe investment choices, such as a money market fund.
+If you are using your Roth IRA as an emergency fund, put at least six months of living expenses into safe investment choices, such as a money market fund.

 Avoid Big Investment Risks

 It can be tempting to take risks with your investment decisions in the hopes that higher returns will make up for lost time, but this is not smart.
 Slow and steady is the way to go.
 Learn how to measure investment risk, then choose investments accordingly.
-And stay far away from so-called get rich quick offers or investments that seem risky.
+Also, be sure to stay far away from so-called get-rich-quick schemes or investments that seem risky.

 Don't Take Social Security Early

 Social Security provides inflation-adjusted lifelong income.
-If you wait until you are 70 to begin your benefits you'll get far more income than if you collect earlier.
-This is why finding work you love is so important.
+If you wait until you are 70 to begin your benefits, you'll get far more income than if you collect earlier.
+This is part of the reason why finding work you love is so important.
 When starting over at 55, you need to plan on waiting until 70 to begin your benefits.
-If you are married or were married for at least ten years, you may be able to collect on an ex-spouse's benefit record.
-The bottom line: Be sure to look into all your options before you start benefits.
+If you're married (or were married for at least 10 years), you may be able to collect on an ex-spouse's benefit record.
+Be sure to look into all your options before you start benefits.